This is the preliminary (or launch) version of the 2023-2024 VCU Bulletin. This edition includes all programs

 The Ph.D.
 Program administers the curriculum that leads to the Doctor of Philosophy in Social Work.

-Semester course; 4 lecture hours.
-4 credits.
-Prerequisites: master's-level course work in research methods and introduction to statistics; graduate standing in social work or permission of program director.
-First of a three-semester course sequence focused on concentrated study of principles of the quantitative, scientific method for knowledge building, and practice- and policy-related research.
-Special emphasis on the different stages of research methods, including problem formulation, sampling, measurement, design and data collection within the context of professional values, ethics and commitment to social justice.

 Semester course; 3 lecture hours.
 3 credits.
-Prerequisites: master's-level course work in research methods and introduction to statistics, graduate standing in social work or permission of program director; SWKD 701.
-Second of a three-semester course sequence focused on concentrated study of principles of quantitative, scientific method for knowledge building, and practice- and policy-related research.
+Corequisite: SWKD 702.
+Enrollment is restricted to students with master's-level course work in research methods and introduction to statistics, graduate standing in social work or permission of the instructor.
+Focused on concentrated study of principles of the quantitative, scientific method for knowledge building, and practice- and policy-related research.
+Special emphasis on the different stages of research methods, including problem formulation, sampling, measurement, design and data collection within the context of professional values, ethics and commitment to social justice.

+Semester course; 3 lecture and 1 laboratory hours.
+4 credits.
+Corequisite: SWKD 701.
+Enrollment is restricted to students with master's-level course work in research methods and introduction to statistics, graduate standing in social work or permission of the instructor.
+A required foundation course in a sequence focused on concentrated study of principles of quantitative scientific method for knowledge-building and research.
+Lab sessions will complement content covered in class and, primarily, involve “hands-on” application of statistical software for data analysis.
 Special emphasis on the application of descriptive and inferential statistical techniques within the context of applied social work research.

 Semester course; 3 lecture hours.
 3 credits.
-Prerequisites: master's-level course work in research methods and introduction to statistics, graduate standing in social work or permission of program director, and SWKD 701 and 702.
-The third of a three-semester course sequence focused on concentrated study of principles of the quantitative, scientific method for knowledge building and practice- and policy-related research.
+Prerequisites: SWKD 701 and SWKD 702 or equivalents.
+Enrollment is restricted to students who have master's-level course work in research methods and introduction to statistics and graduate standing in social work or by permission of instructor.
+This course focuses on the concentrated study of principles of the quantitative, scientific method for knowledge building and practice- and policy-related research.
 Special emphasis on the application and interpretation of multivariate statistical techniques within the context of applied social work research.

-SWKD 708.
-Social Science Foundations for Social Work.
+SWKD 711.
+Social and Behavioral Science Theory for Social Work Research and Practice.
 3 Hours.

-SWKD 710.
-Social Work, Social Welfare and Social Thought.
+SWKD 713.
+Social Policy Theory and Analysis.
 3 Hours.

 SWKD 726.
 Seminar on Social Work Education and Teaching.
 3 Hours.